gmmelo/gmmelo/README.md

 Here are some things that I like:

-- Computers
+- Computers Graphics
-- Games
+- Native Development
-- How to use computers to make games
+- Operating Systems

 So I'm currently trying to understand it all from the ground up.
 The less abstraction the better!